mborgerson/wiki-export/wiki/APU.md

 -   [Low-frequency effects](/wiki/Wikipedia:Low-frequency_effects "wikilink")
     (LFE)

-The final audio data is encoded to AC3 in the EP and written to the EP scratch memory.
-It is then send to the ACI using EP FIFO channels 0 (PCM) and 1 (SPDIF).
+The EP maps the same data to its own scratch space.
+It is assumed that it will DMA this region to its own internal memory.
+The EP then AC3 encodes the audio data and writes it to the EP FIFO memory.
+The data is then send to the ACI AC97 using EP FIFO channels 0 (PCM) and 1 (SPDIF).

 Related
 -------